 The Teaching Matters Series and Certificate Program has been discontinued.

-Professional development remains a priority and will continue in a new and exciting program starting Spring, 2019.
-Please watch for announcements and offerings of the new "Fundamentals of Success" Seminar Series."
+Professional development remains a priority and will continue in a new and exciting program starting Fall, 2019.
+Please watch for announcements.

 For any questions or comments please contact Dr. Cathy Pohan at firstname.lastname@example.org.